fmontone/pauleira-front-admin/README.md

+**AS this is in front-end phase yet, you should change "signed" status on raw code to visualize internal or login pages on `~/src/routes/Route.js`**

 # GoMench - React Js CRA Template

 This package was created and bootstrapped with create-react-app with GoMench React Js template.
 If you wanna create a project on your own, just run: